alfianandaa/alfianandaa/README.md

 ## **About Me**

 - 🌱 I'm Alfiananda P.A
-- 🌷 I'm 19y.o
+- 🌷 I'm 20y.o
-- 🐍 I'm Currently Learning Python Language
+- 🐍 I might Learning Python Language?
-- 🤔 I’m looking for help with Search Engine.
+- 🤔 I’m looking for help with Search Engine
+- 🤔 Are u shota?, Looking for shota to cheer me up hehe.
 ----
 **🖥Profile overview:**